 function TypedConfigManager::buildDataDefinition

-Same name and namespace in other branches
+Same name in other branches

 1. 9 core/lib/Drupal/Core/Config/TypedConfigManager.php \Drupal\Core\Config\TypedConfigManager::buildDataDefinition()